 Meanwhile, physicians constantly monitor the rest of the person’s vital systems.
 Additional drugs control breathing, heart rhythm, and blood pressure.
 Someone in this condition cannot respond to external stimuli.

 When brain tissue drastically expands, it impairs the supply of blood and oxygen, putting additional cells at risk for death.
 The condition becomes life-threatening.
-Doctors only perform a medically-induced coma when brain swelling doesn’t respond to other treatment.
+Doctors only perform a medically-induced coma when brain swelling doesn’t respond to other treatments.
 With a patient unconscious, their brain can rest, allowing swelling to decrease.
-By reducing brain pressure, damage is less likely.
+By reducing brain pressure, the damage is less likely.
 However, being comatose for more than two weeks can permanently injure the nervous system.

 Marwa’s doctors feared that continuing the coma would render her nonfunctional if she did wake up.
 Called a persistent vegetative state, this status results from brain injury.
 The chance of recovering after three months of coma is highly unlikely.
 A person can remain in a vegetative condition for weeks, months, or years.